Emergency

 -

-WFP delivers food kits and ready-to-eat food rations, primarily in hard-to-reach and frontline areas under intense fighting, where commercial supply lines are disrupted and access to food is unreliable.
-Food kits typically comprise wheat flour, pasta, oats, buckwheat or millet, sunflower oil, canned meat or beans, sugar and salt.
+WFP delivers 30-day food kits and ready-to-eat food rations, primarily in hard-to-reach and frontline areas where commercial supply lines are disrupted and access to food is unreliable, as well as to evacuees passing through transit centres.
+Food kits typically comprise wheat flour, pasta, buckwheat, oats, canned beans or meat, sunflower oil, sugar and salt.
+WFP buys nearly all of this food inside Ukraine.

 -